paracetamol951/caisse-enregistreuse-mcp-server/README.md

 ![Caisse MCP](./doc/ChatGPT-Screen.png)

 Imagine your cash register understanding your sentences, executing your commands, and analyzing your reports — without a single click.
-With this intelligent gateway, the **caisse.enregistreuse.fr** software becomes compatible with ChatGPT, Claude, and n8n, transforming your interactions into concrete actions.
+With this intelligent gateway, the **free-cash-register.net** software becomes compatible with ChatGPT, Claude, and n8n, transforming your interactions into concrete actions.
 Just say “record an order for two coffees at table 4” or “show me the invoice for order 125” — and it’s done.

 You can also ask “what’s my revenue for this week?” or “who are my best customers on Tuesdays?”.